0xadada/0xadada.github.io/docs/2024-05-01-the-disappearance-of-lived-time.md

 We need contemplation: the mode of
 <span className="note"><small>Merrifield 2008, p.
 165.</small>holistic thinking that considers everything,</span>
 the thinking that is the product of daydreaming, adventures in the mind, meditative thinking that is often useless but done for its own sake.[^merrifield-2008]
 We need activity of thought--the non-time of thinking without rules, without best practices, using intuition which brings into existence new territories of ideas, language, and actions that could never have been predicted.

+To say 'No' is a recognition of reproductive time _as work_ that must be considered labor--even if unpaid.
+To say 'No' is to insist on the reduction and redistribution of reproductive work, _not_ because it lets people take on more waged labor (trading one form of unfreedom for another),
+<span className="note"><small>Hester & Srnicek, pp 10-11.</small>
+but to expand the availability of free time that is a prerequisite for any meaningful conception of freedom.</span>[^hester-2023]
+It is a recognition of wage labor as a form of domination, oppression, and exploitation that should be abolished.
+It is a fight for free time that allows us to determine what to do with our finite lives.

 To say 'No' is to reject the dominant temporality and embrace time for its own sake, a time that is _ours_.